Ravi0Sharma/GitStore/README.md

 ### Dashboard

-The dashboard is the primary workspace: it lists repositories and provides navigation into repo features (branches, commits/merge, issues, CLI-like interactions).
+The dashboard serves as the main workspace, listing repositories and providing navigation to repository features such as branches, commits, merges and issues.

 ![Dashboard](docs/images/dashboard.png)